Lexi-BU/lexi/_sources/install.rst.txt

     '0.0.1'

 If that worked, congratulations!
-You have successfully installed Lexi.
+You have successfully installed `lexi`.

-Using LEXI Software
+Using `lexi` Software
 ===================

 .. note::